 Purpose

 This report presents information about APNEP’s completed and ongoing projects from October 2023 to September 2024 under cooperative agreement CE-00D95519.
-Descriptions of projects completed prior to September 2024 under CE-00D95519 may be found in previous years’ reports and are available at APNEP.org. report regarding completed and ongoing projects from October 2022 to September 2024 under Cooperative Agreement 4T - 02D41823 for the FY22-FY27 Work Plan & Budget Bipartisan Infrastructure Law Cooperative Agreement approved by the APNEP Leadership Council April 25, 2024,.
+Descriptions of projects completed prior to September 2024 under CE-00D95519 may be found in previous years’ reports and are available at APNEP.org.
+A report regarding completed and ongoing projects from October 2022 to September 2024 under Cooperative Agreement 4T - 02D41823 for the FY22-FY27 Work Plan & Budget Bipartisan Infrastructure Law Cooperative Agreement approved by the APNEP Leadership Council April 25, 2024, is submitted separately.

 Cooperative Agreement